Look for other books in the catalog.

 Online Look-up Tools

-The two point of care tools - eMedicine and Up to Date each have some unique things for this case.
-Up to Date has a great DDX list and eMedicine has some histology images.
+The three point of care tools - DynaMed, eMedicine and Up to Date each have some unique things for this case.
+If you haven't checked out DynaMed yet, this case might be a good time to do so.